 Wuhan, Hubei, China

-Time frame: from the date of first treatment to the date of last treatment, an average of 3 years
+Time frame: From the date of first treatment to receipt of curative-intent treatment, assessed up to 2 years

 Overall survival (OS)